 When you run a business that relies on buses, it means that you also hire drivers to transport people and are responsible for them.
-Consequently, you need to be sure you have coverage for your vehicles and possible passenger injuries.
+Consequently, you need to be sure you have coverage for your vehicle and possible passenger injuries.
 Bottom line, you need good bus insurance.

-What kind of Bus Insurance do you need?
+What Kind of Bus Insurance Do You Need?

 Another type of bus insurance coverage that’s important to have is collision insurance.
 If there has been damage to your vehicle, it will be covered no matter who’s at fault.